 This course will cover a wide range of topics in the area of Systems Security.
 A computer system is composed of software, hardware, policies, and practices.
 Systems security involves both designing and building secure systems, as well as improving and evaluating the security of existing systems.
 This course is giving a particular emphasis into providing hands-on experience to students through building, attacking, and securing systems.

-The course assumes students have good knowledge of the C programming language, understand basic operating system concepts, and they can work on a Linux environment.
+The class is programming intensive.
+Those who take the class should be skill programmers and should have some experience with the C programming language and programming on a Linux environment.
+It is recommended that students are also familiar with the assembly language and with network and operating system basics.